rapidpro/rapidpro-python/docs/index.rst

 This is the official Python client library for `RapidPro <http://rapidpro.github.io/rapidpro/>`_.

-To create a :class:`temba_client.client.TembaClient` instance, you need to know the name of the host server, and your API token.
+To create a :class:`temba_client.v1.TembaClient` instance, you need to know the name of the host server, and your API token.
 If you don't know your API token then visit the `API Explorer <http://rapidpro.io/api/v1/explorer>`_.
 For example:

 .. code-block:: python

-    from temba_client.client import TembaClient
+    from temba_client.v1 import TembaClient
     client = TembaClient('rapidpro.io', <YOUR-API-TOKEN>)

 Alternatively you can create a client from the complete URL of the API root.
 You can use this if you need to connect to